PRATIKBAGADE1/Match-Game-React/README.md

 > ### _Things to Keep in Mind_
 > - Developed by :- **Pratik Bagade** (L.Y.Computer Engineer)
-> - From :- GOvernment College Of Engineering Jalgaon.
+> - From :- Government College Of Engineering Jalgaon.
 > -
 > - So Enjoy the games guys by downloading it.
 > - Good by...!!!!